Arrests over armed bar robberies

 Police executing a search warrant in Christchurch during the investigation into two armed robberies of bars on Sunday night have found a firearm.

-Homes in Worcester St and Kilmore St were last night raided as police investigated the robberies.
+Police raided homes in Worcester St and Kilmore St last night searching for those responsible.

 TWO PEOPLE ARRESTED

-Two people wanted in connection with the robberies were arrested after a vehicle was stopped not far from the Kilmore St property, which police had searched.
+Two people wanted in connection with the robberies were arrested after a vehicle was stopped not far from the Kilmore St property, police said.

-Whakatihi, who was charged with armed robbery and an assault on Sunday night, has been remanded in custody during a brief appearance at court.
+The man charged with an armed robbery and an assault on Sunday night has been remanded in custody during a brief appearance at court.

 He is charged that along with "an unknown person", and being armed with a shotgun, he robbed a man of about $15,000 cash.